oOo0oOo/lean-scribe/README.md

 ## Misc

-### Prompts are not safe
+### Prompts are not safe!

 **Lean Scribe prompts can be used for remote code execution!**

+**You are responsible for checking prompts written by others before running them!**

 - Nunjucks itself is [not safe](https://mozilla.github.io/nunjucks/templating.html) for user-defined templates.
-- Lean Scribe introduces additional exploits.
-E.g. via code execution `{% run "code" %}.
+- Lean Scribe introduces additional potential for exploits.
+E.g. `{% run "code" %}.

-You are responsible for running prompts written by others.

 ### System Prompt